dynovaio/open-source-office/README.md

 This repository contains all the graphic materials to tag and classify open source project made at [SoftButterfly]

-Check our usage guidelines on [USAGE.md] and the available materials on [CATALOG.md].
+Check our usage guidelines on [USAGE.md] and the available categories on [CATEGORIES.md].

 Sugestions and contributions are welcome!